AndreasFranke5/TwinCity/README.md

 TwinCity is an advanced Mixed Reality (MR) Digital Twin platform that creates a real-time, interactive 3D replica of urban environments.
 Designed for emergency response, infrastructure planning, and climate adaptation, it bridges the physical and digital worlds by integrating real-time IoT sensor data (weather, traffic, structural health), high-fidelity 3D city models (photorealistic rendering).

 ### 3.1.
 Features and fuctionalities

 1. Immersive Virtual Environment: Participants are immersed in a virtual world featuring a realistic 3D map.
 An develop guides users and provides informative narrations, explaining the concepts of our project and the project's functionalities.
 2. Collaborative Multi-User Experience: The virtual environment fosters collaboration.
 Multiple users can interact with each other in real-time, observing one another's actions and the impact of changes within the simulation.
-3. Interactive Control via Poke Gestures: Users can leverage intuitive poke gestures to control buttons within the virtual environment.
+3. Interactive Control via Poke and Ray Gestures: Users can leverage intuitive poke and ray gestures to control buttons and the map within the virtual environment.

 ### 3.2.
 Setting Up the Development Environment:

 This guide outlines the installation process for the TwinCity project, designed for users with basic knowledge of Unity,C# and verified Meta developer accounts.

 1.Software and Hardware Requirements: